bobjrsenior/SMBD_Converter/README.md

 ### Raw LZ
 Mostly supported. st201 and st002 are converted perfectly.
 More testing needs to be done for missing offsets/values.
 ### TPL
-Only converts from SMBD to SMB2.
-Works for uncompressed textures.
-Needs refactoring.
+Experimental conversion from SMB2 to SMBD (gma will need to be implemented before testing due to slight texture differences in equivilent levels).
 ### GMA
 Only for SMBD to SMB2.
 Incomplete and needs refactoring